 "I been to Atlantic City a hundred times, I never saw death walk on a beach."

-There is one other metacinematic touch that bolsters the movie's realism: the inspired character of Methan (Tait Ruppert, a local Baltimore kid), who appears only twice and says only quotations from Sweet Smell of Success.
+There is one other metacinematic touch that boosts the realism: The inspired character of Methan (Tait Ruppert, a local Baltimore kid), who appears only twice and says only quotations from Sweet Smell of Success.
 As we're watching it, these expertly crafted lines delivered in a precise, intense monotone make the movie going on around the polished interjection seem all the more like real life.
 When we've finished it and, say, have a blog post to write, we realize how organic all the dialogue in Diner is.
 However many moments in the movie were ad-libbed, there was still a script that captured what happens in conversation between guys and their friends, their parents, their girlfriends, their wives, even their useless, pretentious brothers like Fenwick's.
 I feel as if I could saunter into the Fells Point Diner anytime and, as Shrevie says, "bullshit the entire night away" with those six lost soon-to-be-men.
 I only wish I could.

 Comments